ga-wdi-boston/rails-model-validations/README.md

     end
     ```

-    If I run this migation, and then open up the Rails Console,
+    If you run this migation, and then open up the Rails Console,
-     I find that I am unable to `create` new Countries
+     you will be unable to `create` new Countries
      without specifying names for them.

 -   **`unique: true` / `index: {unique: true}`**

-    A uniqueness constraint.
+    Sets the `UNIQUE` constraint in SQL.
     This can be used to define a single column as having only unique values,
-     or to specify that certain _combinations of column values_ must be unique.
+     or to specify that certain _combinations of column values_ must be unique;
+     it accomplishes this
+     by creating a special hidden `index` column in the database
+     that records unique combinations of other columns.

     **EXAMPLE :**
     Consider a second model, Person.
-    Suppose I want to ensure that each person has a unique phone number,
+    Suppose you want to ensure that each person has a unique phone number,
      and a unique full name (`given_name` + `surname`);
-     I might make the following change to the `CreatePeople` migration.
+     you might make the following change to the `CreatePeople` migration.

     ```ruby
     class CreatePeople < ActiveRecord::Migration